acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

 #  Options
 ---

-    opt.seed = {real}                                       Sets the seed value of the random number generator.
+    opt.seed={real}                                         Sets the seed value of the random number generator.

     opt.likelihood={0|1}                                    1: The user wants to know what is the value of joint likelihood of tree and MAS under PIP
                                                             0: Deactive this option.
 By default it is 0.

     opt.pip_param_estimate={0|1}                            1: The user does not know what are the evelutionary parameter (i.e. lambda and mu) and wants program to compute them.
-0: other way.
+0: other way. opt.tree.scale={real}                                   Set the scale value to scale the branch lengths.

 ---
 #  Initial tree options